dverdin/writings/2018-Hackathon-report.md

 return $value;
 ```

-Somme people liked the brevity of the code.
+Some people liked the brevity of the code.
 Other prefered the explicit structure.
 No consensus either on this topic.

 ### What is left aside for now